dominiksta/mvui/README.md

 *"Minimum Viable UI"*

-Yes, this is a new frontend framework, and no, I am not joking.
+Yes, this is a new frontend framework, and no, this is not a joke.

 ```typescript
 import { Component, rx, h } from '@mvuijs/core';